Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Classical Neural Network for Microorganism Image Analysis

-In environmental bacteria image acquisition, it is easy to generate low-quality images, bringing troubles to the subsequent analysis.
-Therefore, a computer-aid method based on ANN is introduced to perform the classification task of different quality categories in~\cite{Zeder-2010-AQAA}.
-The experimental data is private, and it contains 25000 images with three categories: high quality, medium quality, and low quality.
-As the workflow is shown in Fig.~\ref{fig23}, the input image is divided into nine sub-images, and three features, including mean grey value (MGV), background inhomogeneity (BGI), and cell density measure (CDM), are extracted from each sub-image.
-Then the ANN is trained by the normalization and sorting of the measured features.
-The network used in this study consists of 27 input, 90 hidden, and three output neurons.
-The experimental results show that the optimal ANN achieves a correct identification rate of 94\%.

 The conventional manual method for detecting \emph{Mycobacterium tuberculosis} is an ineffective but necessary part of diagnosing tuberculosis disease.
 In~\cite{Osman-2010-DMTZ}, a method based on the image analysis technique and ANN is introduced to detect the \emph{Mycobacterium tuberculosis} in the tissue section.
 Fifteen tissue slides are collected in the Department of Pathology, USM Hospital, Kelantan, and each slide is captured to generate 30 to 50 images.
 A total of 607 objects, which contains 302 definite TB and 305 possible TB, are obtained.
 In the experiments, the moving $k$-means clustering is applied to segment the images, and geometrical features of Zernike moments are extracted.
 Then, the \emph{Hybrid Multilayered Perceptron} (HMLP) is used to test the performance of different feature combinations in the detection task.
-Fig~\ref{fig26} provides an example of HMLP with one hidden layer.
 The experimental results show that the HMLP with the best feature combination can achieve an accuracy of 98.07\%, a sensitivity of 100\%, and a specificity of 96.19\%.

-Similar to~\cite{Hiremath-2010-AICB,Hiremath-2010-DIAC}, the same workflow is applied to classify three types of spiral bacterial cells: are \emph{vibrio}, \emph{spirillum}, and \emph{spirochete} in~\cite{Hiremath-2011-DMIA}.
-Same as~\cite{Hiremath-2010-AICB}, 3$\sigma$, KNN, neural network, and fuzzy classifiers are applied in this study.
-The experimental results show 3$\sigma$, KNN (K = 5), neural network (RBF), and fuzzy classifiers achieve 100\% classification accuracy on the test data of three categories.
-It proves that neural network can provide good classification ability.
-Besides, in~\cite{Hiremath-2012-SBCI}, the neuro fuzzy classifier is used to replace the fuzzy classifier in~\cite{Hiremath-2011-DMIA}, the results show that it shows the same performance as the fuzzy classifier.